neonevm/neon-evm.docs/docs/governance/governance_ui.md

 Topic of your proposal should concern the Neon EVM governance.
 Proposal content may contain a textual description of your idea, illustrations, and links to your prepared and tested program code.
 If you have the code, you must provide brief instructions for installing it and checking the features that it performs.

-Example of the article "Execute new proposal" published on the forum:
+Here is an example of the article "Execute new proposal" published on the forum:

 <div class='neon-img-box-600' style={{textAlign: 'center'}}>